-Once the election not to be a tax-option (S) corporation is completed, the corporation and its successors may not claim Wisconsin tax-option status for the next 4 taxable years after the taxable year to which the "opt-out" election first applies.
+Except as explained below, once the election not to be a taxoption (S) corporation is completed, the corporation and its successors may not claim Wisconsin tax-option status for the next 4 taxable years after the taxable year to which the "opt-out" election first applies.
 At any time after this 5-taxable-year period, the corporation may revoke the "opt-out" election by filing Form 5R, Revocation of Election by an S Corporation Not to Be a Tax-Option Corporation.
-Revoking the "opt-out" election requires the consent of persons who hold more than 50% of the shares of the S corporation on the day the revocation is made.
-Form 5R must be filed on or before the due date, including extensions, of the Wisconsin franchise or income tax return for the first taxable year affected by the revocation.